 Once a diagnosis has been established via one of the above methods, your OBGYN in NYC can recommend a treatment.
 Treatment options vary as widely as the many possible diagnoses, but generally uterine or endometrial bleeding requires either medical treatment or surgery to get the bleeding to stop.
 Some factors your Dr. Zelmanovich reviews when considering treatments:

 - Whether you want to be able to get pregnant in the future

 - The cause of the bleeding in the first place

 If you are experiencing any bleeding that is outside your body’s normal behavior, see your gynecologist immediately so that a diagnosis can be established and treatment can begin to stop the loss of blood.
 Abnormal uterine bleeding should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult obgyn NYC doctor about your specific condition.
 Only a trained, experienced board certified gynecologist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Abnormal Uterine Bleeding?
-Would like to schedule an appointment with the best in class Gynecologist in NYC, Dr. Pedram Bral, please contact our obgyn Manhattan office.
+Would like to schedule an appointment with the best ob gyn in NYC, Dr. Anat Zelmanovich, please contact our obgyn Manhattan office.

 ☎ (212) 533-4575